 If you would like to plan an alternative but don’t want to miss out on dinner with your loved ones, try something different.
-Planning an alternative meal at home or why not splash out in the many hotels that are now open and serving dinner Christmas day around Ireland.
+Plan an alternative meal at home or why not splash out in the many hotels that are now open and serving Christmas dinner on the day around Ireland.

 Easier said than done, especially with older kids.
 In this holiday season if you wish not to engage with the consumerism of the shopping holiday an alternative is to make and create your own style gifts.
 Small kids can enjoy making crafts and can bake treats at home to give to friends.
-Check out buynothingchristmas.org for more ideas on what to make and do instead of spending money on presents, and see our baking section for more ideas.
+Check out our baking section for more ideas.

 If you would like to celebrate with a tree, why not get a potted tree or plant instead and decorate it with homemade decorations that you can make with the kids.

 A great way to celebrate this time of year is to help the needy.
 Kids and parents can both help in a number of ways that are both fun and a great way for kids to understand about those who need help.
 There are lots of charities in Ireland and abroad that need donations and help with fundraising.
 Choose your local cause and get the kids involved.